karenmcewen/karenmcewen.github.io/README.txt

 +all pages (MVP ok)

 +Images (MVP ok)
-- redo formatting of all images to a smaller size
+- redo formatting of all images to a smaller size (?)

 +projects page (MVP ok)
 -want to add (or replace FTeller) with revised/updated virtual pet -want to replace Tuscany Village with just about any other website I've done (seriously, why did I use this?)
--review all my repositories and delete the ones that weren't working that I redid
+-review all my repositories and delete the ones that weren't working that I redid -put pics on one side, alternating with text (like in the Tuscany Village Project)

 +wardrobe project page (MVP ok)
--want to go back and change the colors on the website project and redo all the screen shots - those colors are garish!
--add a carousel for the screen shots

 +education (not part of MVP)
 -more content to be added later